Neo Graham: Police thank Wolverhampton residents for 'support' after fatal shooting

 A second man was receiving hospital treatment for gunshot wounds following the incident, which left residents feeling scared to leave their houses and "terrified" to let their children out on the street.

-Five men have since appeared at Birmingham Magistrates Court charged with Mr Graham's murder.
+Five men have since appeared at Birmingham Magistrates Court on charges linked to Mr Graham's murder.

 A week on from the tragedy, West Midlands Police has issued a statement to thank those living nearby for their support.